idaholab/moose/framework/doc/content/sqa/framework_scs.md

 - Every destructor must be virtual.
 - All function definitions should be in *.C files.
     - The only exceptions are for inline functions for speed and templates.
-- Thou shall not commit accidental insertion in a std::map by using brackets in a right-hand side operator unless prove is provided that it can't fail.
+- Thou shalt not commit accidental insertion in a std::map by using brackets in a right-hand side operator unless prove is provided that it can't fail.
-- Thou shall use range-based loops or `MooseIndex()` based loops for iteration.
+- Thou shalt use range-based loops or `MooseIndex()` based loops for iteration.